Asphelzhn/Cognitive-search-engine/detecht_backend/README.md

 `deactivate`

 ### To serve the application
-Write in terminal
-`ng serve`.
-Or press the green play button in the top right corner of WebStorm
+Press the green play button and see that the sever is running and that you can access the website.
+Or write in terminal `python manage.py runserver 8000` to start the server on port 8000

 #### To stop serve the application
 In the terminal serving the application press Ctrl + C